kyma-project/community/concepts/observability-strategy/configurable-tracing/pocs/tracing-sampling-test.md

 | :--: |
 | Fig. 5 Service Network Details |

-Fig. 6 below show istio proxy resource consumption, during the test execution time, transferred data amount increased from around 10KB/s to 180KB/s in the peak time.
+Fig. 6 shows the Istio proxy resource consumption.
+During the test phase, the transferred data amount increased from around 10KB/s to 180KB/s in peak time.

-In the peak time, memory consumption increased from 61MB to 67 MB, CPU consumption increased from 0.100 to around 0.140.
+Memory consumption of the Istio proxy increased from 61 MB to 67 MB in the peak time.
+CPU consumption increased from 0.100 before the test started, to around 0.140 in peak time.

-Compare to the test **Scenario 2** amount of data transferred is almost 50% decreased, which belong to no tracing data could be transferred to the tracing collectors.
+Compared to **Scenario 2**, the transferred amount of data decreased by almost 50%, which is related to the fact that no tracing data could be transferred to the Jaeger tracing collector.

 | ![Istio resource consumption](../assets/istio-100per-broken-svc-resource.jpg) |
 | :--: |
 | Fig. 6 Istio Proxy Resource Consumption |

-Fig. 7 clearly show increased DNS requests and DNS lookup response time, to compared with **Scenario 2** DNS request and DNS lookup response times are more than doubled.
+Fig. 7 shows an overview of the Kubernetes CoreDNS service.
+Compared to **Scenario 2**, DNS request and DNS lookup response times are more than doubled.

-Same behavior observable on the DNS cache metrics side, cache misses almost doubled to compared with **Scenario 2**.
+The same behavior is observable for the DNS cache metrics: Compared to **Scenario 2**, the cache misses are almost doubled.

 | ![Kubernetes CoreDNS Overview](../assets/istio-100per-broken-svc-coredns-overview.jpg) |
 | :--: |